-For some time now, more priests die and retire than we see ordained for our diocese.
+For some time now, more priests die and retire each year than we see ordained for our diocese.
+Next year, regrettably, there are no scheduled priesthood ordinations.
 The Diocese of Camden was blessed for many years to have a fairly large number of priests to supply the needs of the people.
 Many rectories had two or more priests living in them.
 Things, however, have changed regarding the number of active priests.
-Fortunately, the retired priests in our area continue to supply some of our needs—especially Mass on the weekends.
+Fortunately, many retired priests in our diocese continue to supply some of our needs—especially Mass on the weekends.

-The Gospel this past Sunday (Luke 10: 1-12.
-17-20) and (today 7/5/16) at Tuesday’s daily Mass (Mt.
-9: 32-38) contain the words of Jesus: The harvest is abundant but laborers are few. . . .
+Various Gospels (e.g., Luke 10: 1-12.
+17-20 and Mt.
+9: 32-38) contain the words of Jesus: The harvest is abundant, but laborers are few. . . .
 He tells us to ask—to pray—to the master of the harvest for workers.
 Do we?
 Everyday?
 Do we pray for and encourage vocations to the priesthood and religious life in our own families?

 Wherefore, in order that all doubt may be removed regarding a matter of great importance, a matter which pertains to the Church's divine constitution itself, in virtue of my ministry of confirming the brethren (cf. Lk 22:32) I declare that the Church has no authority whatsoever to confer priestly ordination on women and that this judgment is to be definitively held by all the Church's faithful.